Career & Professional Development

 Identifying and pursuing a rewarding career isn’t something that happens in the weeks approaching graduation.
 It’s a journey that begins the moment you step foot on the UH Hilo campus and ends well after you’ve graduated.
 As a College of Business and Economics (CoBE) student, you have an incredible support system behind you.
 You’ll receive support from your academic advisor, the career development staff (including a personal executive career mentor), and the CoBE alumni network.

 In your first year, you'll focus on self-discovery.
-You'll complete the Myers-Briggs Typology Indicator and attend career exploration events.
+You'll complete personality and interest assessments and attend career exploration events.
 Your sophomore year focuses on identifying a career path, professional networking and developing the foundation for skills you’ll need to secure an internship.
-Students work with their career mentor to develop their resume and identify their skills, interests, values, and accomplishments.
-You’ll also complete a job shadowing experience with a local business.
+Students will work with their career mentor to develop their resume and identify their skills, interests, values, and accomplishments.
+You’ll also start building an online portfolio of the work you’ve completed at UH Hilo.
 The junior year focuses on internship and job search skills.
 You'll develop a personal internship and job search strategy, prepare for interviews, and broaden your network.
 As a senior you'll learn about personal financial management, how to evaluate job offers, and develop career success strategies.

 Mapping the Journey